Skip to main content

 How does home insurance in Ontario work?

-A home insurance policy doesn't just pay for the repair and replacement of your property in the event of physical damage.
+A home insurance policy doesn't just pay for the repair and replacement of your property in the event of physical damage caused by an insured peril such as fire or lightning.
 It can also cover all the personal belongings within it and act as a financial safeguard against liability claims.
+However, remember that home insurance isn’t a maintenance plan.
+Standard policies typically won’t cover damage that could have been prevented with regular home maintenance.
 To learn more about all things home insurance in Ontario, be sure to read on.

 The inflation of home insurance in Ontario

-As the cost of living continues to rise, home insurance is among the many expenses putting a strain on household budgets.
+As the cost of living continues to rise, home insurance is among the many expenses straining household budgets.
 Below is a table showing Ontario's increase in personal property insurance premiums over time – all numbers were sourced from the Applied Rating Index.

 Types of Ontario home insurance policies